ritchieng/ritchieng.github.io/index.md

 ---
 ## Hello!

-I am Ritchie, a machine learning engineer from the National University of Singapore (NUS) specializing in deep learning and computer vision.
+I am Ritchie Ng, a machine learning engineer from the National University of Singapore (NUS) specializing in deep learning and computer vision.

 Currently, I am conducting research in the areas of deep learning and hyperparameter optimization in NUS.
 And I live in University Town, NUS, as a Global Merit Scholar.
 Feel free to drop me a message if you are ever around NUS, I've a lot of free meal credits to spare!